 .badRequest() // Set HTTP 400 status code

-.setError("REQUIRED_FIELD", "Email is required.");
+.setError("REQUIRED_FIELD", "Email is a required field.");

 }